mark-nicol/test-public-docs/docs/source/index.rst

-.. testing out public docs documentation master file, created by sphinx-quickstart on Wed Nov 16 22:18:15 2022.
+.. testing out public docs documentation an experiment, created by sphinx-quickstart on Wed Nov 16 22:18:15 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.